rakuten-games/viber-play-sdk/docs/api.md

 ### player.getConnectedPlayersAsync

-This returns an array containing all contacts of the user.
+This returns an array containing the friends of the user who has played the current game before.
-It doesn't filter users to those already playing this game.

 #### Examples